HomeESA by StateESA Letter South Carolina

 What Your South Carolina ESA Letter Includes

 Our South Carolina-licensed mental health professionals serve renters across the state — from the capital, Columbia, to its largest city, Charleston, plus Columbia, Charleston, Greenville and Myrtle Beach and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in South Carolina?